Careers & Opportunities

 Saint Patrick's Cathedral has been at the centre of our history and culture for over 800 years.
 Dating from the 13th Century and built in honour of Ireland’s patron saint, Saint Patrick’s is the national Cathedral of the Church of Ireland and is also one of Ireland’s most popular tourist attractions.
 With over 600,000 visitors in 2024, it is the third most visited admission-charging tourist attraction in Dublin city.
 We currently have a number of new and exciting roles within the Cathedral.
 For further information please check out our careers page.
 All details listed below

-We are proud to be certified as a Great Place to Work.
+We are proud to be certified as a Great Place to Work, Gold-certified Employer Excellence and many other awards to date.

 For more information, please contact humanresources@stpatrickscathedral.ie